GoogleCloudPlatform/community/tutorials/cloud-pubsub-drainer/index.md

 ### Check the function logs

+The Relay function logs should show that the function was called.

+![](image/stackdriver_relay_function_logs.png)

 The Archiver function logs should show the archiving activity, including how many messages were archived.

-![](image/stackdriver_relay_function_logs.png)

 ![](image/stackdriver_archiver_function_logs.png)